 Guest berths: 26 Rig: Bermudan Ketch

-Built and registered in Bodrum, Turkey but spending her days sailing the Mediterranean and Caribbean, Chronos was purpose built as a charter vessel in 2013, as a two-masted, 54m staysail ketch.
+Our luxury sailing yacht Chronos was built and registered in Bodrum, Turkey but spends her days sailing the Mediterranean and Caribbean.
+Chronos was purpose-built as a charter vessel in 2013, with a two-masted, 54m staysail ketch rig.

-This beautiful Ketch was designed by Klaus Röder who based his design on a classic yacht whilst keeping up with the modern day ketch; built for performance sailing and guest comfort.
+Designed by Klaus Röder who based his design on a classic yacht whilst keeping up with the modern-day ketch; Chronos has been built for performance sailing and guest comfort.

 Built with luxury in mind, the outline on deck is of teak and mahogany with plenty of space to sun-bath, read a book and enjoy the views.
 All the sails are electronically retractable, so no need to learn the ropes here.
 (The crew are, however, more than happy for guests to get involved with the operating and sailing of Chronos as much as they would like!)